Training bra: History

-The author points out that young girls are socialized to be more concerned about what other people think about their wearing a bra rather than their own feelings.
+The author points out that young girls are socialized to be more concerned about what other people think about them wearing a bra rather than their own feelings.
 As a result, young girls may be anxious to acquire their first training bra before their breasts actually need support, if only for social purposes.
 Girls are then faced with the challenge of keeping current and wearing the latest, fashionable bra.
 Some young girls avoid wearing a bra, fearing an end to their childhood freedoms, such as going topless.
 Girls who develop breasts earlier than their peers may be sensitive to comments and teasing.
 Because bras are built to manufacturers' standards, if the girl's body does not conform to the shape and size of the bra, she may blame herself.